2020 Conference Start Planning to Attend

 AIRS must receive notification from the hosting organization at least 90 days in advance of a test date.
 The reason for this time limit is so that potential test takers in the surrounding region can receive adequate notice of the testing opportunity and have time to complete their individual applications.
-The CIRS, CRS and CIRS-A exams will be offered at each test site and must be open to all qualified candidates (i.e. someone from another state or even another country, can travel to another approved test site in order to take an exam).
+The CRS, CRS-A/D, and CRS-DC exams will be offered at each test site and must be open to all qualified candidates (i.e. someone from another state or even another country, can travel to another approved test site in order to take an exam).

-Although the CBT exams will be easier for candidates and provide faster results (within 2 working days), the requirements on the part of the exam hosts are more stringent.
+In 2013, AIRS moved its certification exams from pen-and-paper Scantron forms to computer-based testing (CBT).
+CBT exams still require a proctored testing environment!
+Although the CBT exams are easier for candidates and provide faster results (within 5-10 working days), the requirements on the part of the exam hosts are more stringent.

 Many member organizations have training rooms with Internet-linked computers that are appropriate for hosting an online exam.
 Other free or low-cost local options may include city/county training departments, nonprofit employment/training centers, United Ways, community colleges, libraries and school districts.
 Check your resource database!
 We realize that the first-time around you host a CBT may be a bit concerning or tricky but (as with most things), it will get a lot easier with subsequent exams.